rossshannon/pincushion/README.md

 - Install the `foreman` gem using `gem install foreman`, and then run the `Procfile` using `foreman start -p 5000`.
 Grunt will build the required packages and a web server will be booted to run Pincushion on localhost port 5100 (http://localhost:5100).

 ## Changelog

+### 1.6 (2023-10-18)

+- Add optional AI-based tag suggestions using OpenAI APIs.

+### 1.5 (2023-10-14)

+- Detect URL fragments (hashes) in URLs and give support to remove them if desired, so that canonical URLs are being bookmarked instead of sections of documents.

+### 1.4 (2023-10-08)

+- Revamp build process and dependencies.
+Improve how tag suggestions are handled.

 ### 1.3 (2021-06-14)